clemensheithecker/nyc-bike-sharing/README.md

     <img src="figures/entity_relationship_diagram_1.png" alt="Entity-Relationship Diagram" height="384">
 </p

 We then query the database and visualize the results to gain insight into both the stations and the rides.
-We answer questions such as *What are the most popular stations?*, *Do people rent bikes more often on weekends?* and *Do people rent bikes less often on rainy days?*
+We answer questions such as *What are the most popular stations?*

 <p align="center">
     <img src="figures/most_popular_stations.png" alt="Most Popular Stations" height="512">
 </p

+and *Do people rent bikes less often on rainy days?*

 <p align="center">
     <img src="figures/precipitation_effect.png" alt="Precipitation Effect" height="384">
 </p

+A summary of our analysis can be found in `presentation.pdf`.

 ## Instructions